Services

 Processing and Agreement

-• Support and follow-up may be provided after assessment.
+• Support and follow-up may be provided as needed.

 Additional information

-• An employment assistance agent may provide an eligibility letter for the wage subsidy.
+• An employment assistance officer may provide a letter of eligibility for the wage subsidy.

-• Support and follow-up may also be offered during the process.
+• Support and follow-up may be provided as needed.

 Frequently Asked Questions about the Help finding your first job in your field of study Program